 This policy does not apply to the management of COVID-19.
-For specific information about COVID-19 refer to the on PAL, which brings together key operational information for schools.
-Schools can also refer to the Victorian Government COVID-19 website for schools and school staff: .
+For specific information about COVID-19 refer to the COVID-19 – School Operations Advice on PAL, which brings together key operational information for schools.
+Schools can also refer to the Victorian Government COVID-19 .

 This policy outlines the strategies and actions that schools are required to take to prevent the transmission of an infectious disease or control transmission of an infectious disease when a case/s is identified.

 - Primary responsibility for the prevention and control of infectious diseases lies with individuals, families and public health authorities.

 - Schools are not expected to provide expert advice or treat students, which is the role of medical practitioners and health authorities.

 - When a school is made aware of student illness that is a medically confirmed case(s) of pertussis, measles, mumps, rubella, meningococcal disease or polio, this should be reported to the Incident Support and Operations Centre.
 This is to assist the Department of Education (with Department of Health (DH) and/or Local Public Health Units) to monitor disease outbreak at a school level and to provide further guidance where required.

 - In order to reduce regulatory burden for primary schools and children’s services and to avoid multiple processing of notifications about the same case, changes made in 2019 to the Public Health and Wellbeing Regulations (the Regulations) mean primary schools and children’s services are no longer required to notify DH if a child at their school has a confirmed infectious disease.
 This notification will come from medical practitioners and pathology providers, who have a duty to notify DH if there is a confirmed diagnosis of an infectious disease.

 - DH or Local Public Health Units (LPHUs) may contact schools to respond to infectious diseases in school communities.